14 October 2020

 Overwhelmed.
 Emotionally drained.
 Physically exhausted.
 Sound familiar?
-Most people can resonate with you.
+Most people can resonate with the signs of burnout.

 In a recent Gallup survey, 23% of Americans reported feeling burned out at work and 63% occasionally experiencing those feelings.
 As pressures and challenges continue to evolve around us, it’s more important than ever to recognize the signs – both for yourself and your team.